-Your learning in this course will involve a range of activities including online lectures, workshops, practical activities, individual tasks, collaborative group work, discussion and individual reflection.
-Your learning in this course will also involve an extended professional experience placement where you will learn from feedback from your colleagues and teachers in a primary classroom setting.
+Your learning in this course will involve a range of activities including online workshops, practical activities, individual tasks, collaborative group work, discussion and individual reflection.
+Your learning in this course will also involve an extended professional experience placement where you will learn from feedback from your colleagues and teachers in a classroom setting.

 Overview of Learning Resources

 RMIT will provide you with resources and tools for learning in this course through our online systems.
 Suggested readings from current educational literature will be provided on the course website and will be drawn from highly regarded academic journals, books and conferences as well as reports, websites and other online resources.

 The University Library has extensive resources for teacher education students.
 The Library has produced a number of subject guides that includes quality online and print resources for your studies Education Library Guides.

 The Library provides guides on academic referencing http://www.rmit.edu.au/library/referencing and subject specialist help via your Liaison Librarians.

 You will be assessed on how well you meet the course learning outcomes and on your development against the program learning outcomes.
 Assessment will cover both theoretical and practical aspects of your learning.
 You will be able to develop your work in relation to your own specific areas of interest in your professional practice.